 Find out more about trapping on the Grampians on the Birdlife On Grampians website.

-Administration of the policy
+Administration of the Plan

 The Councils have dedicated money to promote pest control work at sites of high public value.
 Sites being targeted include Titoki Reserve in Atawhai and Reservoir Creek tidal zone.
 The Councils are keen to extend the number of sites where pest control is taking place and to work with community groups to maintain these special places free of pests.